 The concert band is an ensemble that goes by many names: wind ensemble, wind symphony, wind band, wind orchestra, symphonic band — or just plain "band."
 It's a collection of woodwind, brass and percussion instruments that is best known to the general public for patriotic marches, but it also is an ensemble that more composers are turning to for their next big work.

 So what exactly is a concert band?
-Here are some answers for those new to the genre as we launch the Concert Band stream.
+Here are some answers for those new to the genre (and check out the Concert Band stream).

 Q: What is the difference between an orchestra and a concert band?

 A: The most obvious difference between the ensembles is the instruments that call the ensemble home.
 Violins, violas, cellos and basses make up the majority of an orchestra, while a concert band is made up of woodwind, brass and percussion instruments.
 The orchestra also contains a wind section, but it is much smaller than that in a concert band.
 Basically, the concert band does not contain stringed instruments, except the occasional string bass or harp.

 Additionally, these ensembles traditionally play different styles of music.
 When you think of concert band music, you might think of marches, like John Philip Sousa's classic The Stars and Stripes Forever, or other patriotic tunes.
 This is the music that kickstarted the American band tradition.
 And while you might associate bands with outdoor concerts and orchestras with fancy concert halls, many bands around the world play "classical" music and contemporary compositions written for them that draw large audiences, especially at colleges and universities.
 You can hear many of these pieces on the Concert Band stream.

 Q: How did concert bands start?